remic-othr/PhaKIR_DIY/services/authentik/README.md

 - **Explicit Consent**: Users must actively consent to data and usage terms.
 - **Audit Logging**: Maintain comprehensive logs of user activities for auditing purposes.

-> See especially "Infrastructure Requirements" and "IAM Lifecycle" in the paper for further details.
+>[!NOTE] See especially "Infrastructure Requirements" and "IAM Lifecycle" in the paper for further details.